harplife/zettelkasten/math/precalculus/Chapter 1/1_Real_Numbers.md

 4. <mark class="hltr-trippy">Distributive</mark> : $a(b + c) = ab + ac$
 5. <mark class="hltr-trippy">Ordered</mark> : Real numbers can be compared (e.g. less than, or greater than) and ordered on the number line.
 6. <mark class="hltr-trippy">Complete</mark> : Every non-empty set of real numbers that is bounded above has a *least upper bound* (supremum).
 This is what separates $\mathbb{R}$ from the rationals $\mathbb{Q}$ and makes calculus possible.

+> [!note] Commutative, Associative, and Distributive properties are all that matters in everyday Algebra.

 #### Explanation of Completeness